MicrosoftDocs/azure-video-indexer/azure-video-indexer/detected-clothing.md

 ## Limitations and assumptions

 As the detected clothing feature uses observed people tracking, the tracking quality is important.
-For tracking considerations and limitations, see [Considerations and limitations when choosing a use case](observed-matched-people.md#considerations-and-limitations-when-choosing-a-use-case).
+For tracking considerations and limitations, see [the transparency notes for observed people](observed-matched-people.md).

 - As clothing detection is dependent on the visibility of the person’s body, the accuracy is higher if a person is fully visible.
 - There maybe errors when a person is without clothing.